McSinyx/comp/README.rst

 ::

    $ comp --help
-   usage: comp [-h] [-c CONFIG] [--vid {ID,auto,no}] [--vo DRIVER]
+   usage: comp [-h] [-e {json,mpv,youtube-dl}] [-c CONFIG] [--vid VID]
-               [-f YTDL_FORMAT] [-u URL] [-j JSON_PLAYLIST]
+               [--vo DRIVER] [-f YTDL_FORMAT]
+               file

    Curses Online Media Player

+   positional arguments:
+     file                  path or URL to the playlist to be opened

    optional arguments:
-     -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+     -h, --help            show this help message and exit -e {json,mpv,youtube-dl}, --extractor {json,mpv,youtube-dl}
+                           playlist extractor, default is youtube-dl
+     -c CONFIG, --config CONFIG
-                           location of the configuration file; either the path to the config or its containing directory --vid {ID,auto,no}    initial video channel. auto selects the default, no disables video
+                           path to the configuration file
+     --vid VID             initial video channel. auto selects the default, no disables video
      --vo DRIVER           specify the video output backend to be used.
 See VIDEO OUTPUT DRIVERS in mpv(1) man page for details and descriptions of available drivers
      -f YTDL_FORMAT, --format YTDL_FORMAT
-                           video format/quality to be passed to youtube-dl -u URL, --online-playlist URL
+                           video format/quality to be passed to youtube-dl
-                           URL to an playlist on Youtube
-     -j JSON_PLAYLIST, --json JSON_PLAYLIST
-                           path to playlist in JSON format.
-If --online-playlist is already specified, this will be used as the default file to save the playlist

 Keyboard control
 ^^^^^^^^^^^^^^^^